jaysonh/Dmx4Artists/README.md

 Copy the file libftd2xx.1.2.2.dylib from the libraries folder of the repo to your desktop

-open terminal (open launchpad and type terminal)
+1. open terminal (open launchpad and type terminal)

 type these commands:

-cp ~/Desktop/libftd2xx.1.2.2.dylib /usr/local/lib/
+2. sudo cp ~/Desktop/libftd2xx.1.2.2.dylib /usr/local/lib/

-ln -sf /usr/local/lib/libftd2xx.1.2.2.dylib /usr/local/lib/libftd2xx.dylib
+3. sudo ln -sf /usr/local/lib/libftd2xx.1.2.2.dylib /usr/local/lib/libftd2xx.dylib

+4. sudo chmod a+r /usr/local/lib/libftd2xx.1.2.2.dylib

 If you are having trouble running the examples then try disabling the default ftd2xx drivers.
 To do this download and run this program: http://www.dmxis.com/release/FtdiDriverControl.zip